lundstroem/snibbetracker/res/readme.txt

 changelog
 ----------------

+build 11 - 2015-05-21 11.00
+- added effect table to instrument editor.
+These effects (pre-applied effects) will always be applied for the instrument (if not overridden with the same effect in the trackview).
+All effects will now be turned off after each row (and not as before by effect changes).
+- removed effect 9 (stacking) due to the introduction of instrument effects.
+- fixed bug where tone at the start of pattern disappears when moving a section of notes upwards.
+- instrument numbers on deleted notes get saved to file.
+- fixed bug where cursor does not go down when deleting note while playing.
+- fixed bug where export ignores config working dir.
+- added fullscreen setting to config
+- fixed bug where addnote skips rows when adding.
+- added deletekey, same use as backspace.
+- showing r:0 for example to show which row you are on.
+- added beat option for highlighting row intervals.
+- home/end keys get to top/bottom rows and cycle through instruments.
+- save/load preset effects in json.
+- controls for toggling adsr/effects in instrument (left shift).
+- clamp/dist effect - one linked / one channel wise.
+- added link effect (for pre-mixdown of channels).
+- fixed wrong instrument number when adding notes (unconfirmed).
+- fix bug where volume does not reset when removing A effect.
+- fixed bug where export wav buffer was not zeroed before use.
+- only play from track in pattern view if cursor is < 16 etc otherwise from track 0.
+- scroll for nodes in envelop.

+build 10 - 2015-05-10 11.40
+- fixed crash bug on XP when saving/loading/exporting.

 build 9 - 2015-05-07 07.48
 - added "move all notes in pattern-row below cursor up/down" in trackview.
 The notes that are moved out of the pattern area gets deleted.
 - added copy/cut/paste in trackview.